 Enacted in 1988, the Labeling of Hazardous Art Materials Act (LHAMA) amended the Federal Hazardous Substances Act (FHSA) to require the labeling of chronically hazardous art materials.
 The requirements for LHAMA are codified at 16 CFR § 1500.14(b)(8).

-An “art material” or “art material product” means any substance marketed or represented by the producer or repackager as suitable for use in any phase of the creation of any work of visual or graphic art of any medium and packaged in sizes intended for individual users of any age or those participating in a small group.
+“Art material” or “art material product” is any substance marketed or represented as suitable for use in any phase of the creation of any work of visual or graphic art of any medium and packaged in sizes intended for consumers.

 - Art and Craft Safety Guide